plone/training/theming/ttw-advanced_2.rst

     template-summary_view portaltype-collection site-Plone section-news subsection-aggregator icons-on thumbs-on frontend viewpermission-view userrole-manager userrole-authenticated userrole-owner plone-toolbar-left plone-toolbar-expanded plone-toolbar-left-expanded pat-plone patterns-loaded

-Imagine you might want to use Barceloneta for the website administrators (so they can manage the content conviniently) and offer a completely different layout for visitors, you just need to create rules with ``css:if-content="body.userrole-anonymous"`` or ``css:if-content="body.:not(userrole-anonymous)"`` to enable the theme you want.
+Imagine you might want to use Barceloneta for the website administrators (so they can manage the content conveniently) and offer a completely different layout for visitors, you just need to create rules with ``css:if-content="body.userrole-anonymous"`` or ``css:if-content="body.:not(userrole-anonymous)"`` to enable the theme you want.

 As you can see, if the visitor is anonymous, Diazo will use a specific HTML theme (named :file:`front.html`) and not the Barceloneta's :file:`index.html`.